mrtoronto/static-site-gen-demo/README.md

 - Built with vanilla JavaScript and HTML
 - Uses Tailwind CSS for styling
-- Integrates with OpenAI's GPT-4 API
+- Integrates with OpenAI's GPT-4o-mini API for now
 - Deployed using GitHub Pages
 - Local storage for saving API key and conversation history